webrecorder/pywb/docs/manual/configuring.rst

     ca_name: pywb HTTPS Proxy CA
     ca_file_cache: ./proxy-certs/pywb-ca.pem
     recording: false
+    use_banner: true
+    use_head_insert: true

+(A final option, ``override_route``, allows setting a custom prefix to which to which the proxy requested will be routed.
+If set, this option overrides the proxy collection and all other settings, and it is intended for use when extending pywb with custom routing.)

 The HTTP/S functionality is provided by the separate :mod:`wsgiprox` utility which provides HTTP/S proxy for any WSGI application.